One of the first signs of spring? T4 slips.

 • Compare programs before you start to prepare your taxes.
 Paid software features more options such as transferring last year’s tax data, unlimited tech support, access to tax experts, and adjusting previously filed returns.

-H&R Block offers basic tax prep starting at $49.99 (plus GST) until March 31, 2020.
-“Whether you file in one of our offices or online using our do-it-yourself software, we’re so confident that we’ll get it right, we offer a 100% Accuracy Guarantee and a Maximum Refund Guarantee, so you get back everything you’re owed,” says Kristi Gartner, manager of business development for H&R Block.
+H&R Block offers basic tax prep starting at $49.99 (plus GST) until March 31, 2021.
+“Whether you upload your documents securely from home, drop them off at one of our offices or file online using our do-it-yourself software, we’re so confident that we’ll get it right, we offer a 100% Accuracy Guarantee and a Maximum Refund Guarantee, so you get back everything you’re owed,” says Kristi Rose, manager of business development for H&R Block.

 HOW TO SAVE